-There active and innovative OA community in Belgium.
-There are 30 OA repositories in Belgium, most of which are university depositories.
+There is an active and innovative OA community in Belgium.
+There are 24 OA repositories in Belgium (OpenDOAR), most of which are university depositories.

 There are some notable subject depositories such as e.g. OceanDocs hosted by Universiteit Hasselt.
-DOAJ indexes 21 Belgian journal titles.
-Research funders such as FWO and FNRS are supporting OA (e.g. FNRS by organising a workshop in September 2011, FWO by requiring OA in their mission statement) but there is not yet a strong mandate.
+DOAJ indexes 26 Belgian OA journal titles.
+Research funders such as FWO and FNRS are supporting OA.

 The OA movement is active and has strong support from prominent individuals.